CamoCatX/camocatx.github.io/blog/_posts/2022-06-04-reflected-xss-in-a-javascript-url-with-some-characters-blocked.md

 As throw is a statement, it cannot be used as an expression.
 Instead, we need to use arrow functions to create a block so that the throw statement can be used.
 We then need to call this function, so we assign it to the toString property of window and trigger this by forcing a string conversion on window.

 <br>
-Here are some explanations about the Javascript code used above:
+Here are some explanations about the Javascript code used above[^2]:

 First of all, the code is using the comma operator.
 What the comma operator does is allow you to evaluate multiple expressions.
 In particular in this case, you have three: